device42/carbonite-migrate/README.md

 3. Carbonite Migrate — The source server must have Carbonite Migrate installed and licensed on it.

-4. **After installing the Carbonite Console, please copy the "DoubleTake.PowerShell.dll" from its install directory (by default in C:\\Program Files\\Carbonite\\Replication\\Console) to the root folder of your scripts' location!**

-5. PowerShell 5.1: if you are using Windows 10, you already have the necessary version of PowerShell, if you are using Windows 7/8/8.1; please download the Windows Management Framework 5.1 that includes the necessary updates to Windows PowerShell -\> [Download WMF 5.1](https://www.microsoft.com/en-us/download/details.aspx?id=54616)
+4. PowerShell 5.1: if you are using Windows 10, you already have the necessary version of PowerShell, if you are using Windows 7/8/8.1; please download the Windows Management Framework 5.1 that includes the necessary updates to Windows PowerShell -\> [Download WMF 5.1](https://www.microsoft.com/en-us/download/details.aspx?id=54616)

-6. For convenience, you can use PowerShell ISE, which includes a dual screen layout where you can view the script and run it at the same time using a GUI.
+5. For convenience, you can use PowerShell ISE, which includes a dual screen layout where you can view the script and run it at the same time using a GUI.
 Run it by pressing the Windows key and typing “powershell ise”.
     ![PS ISE](https://s3.amazonaws.com/device42/carbonite-migrate/uFcC013.png)

-7. If you never ran a PowerShell script before, you will need to perform the following steps:
+6. If you never ran a PowerShell script before, you will need to perform the following steps:

     -   **Start Windows PowerShell with the "Run as administrator" option.** Only